apotheon/unixlike-2021-07-10/README.md

 Unix - It's user friendly.
 It's just picky about its friends.

+## SYNOPSIS

-## #!/bin/sh
+    #!/bin/sh

-Remember: Where there's a shell, there's a way.
+    echo 'Where there's a shell, there's a way.'